-Martha Grabowski is the McDevitt Associate Chair in Information Systems, Professor and Chair of the Business Administration Department, and Director of the Information Systems Program at Le Moyne College, Syracuse, New York; she is also a Research Professor of Industrial and Systems Engineering at Rensselaer Polytechnic Institute in Troy, New York.
+Martha Grabowski is the Distinguished McDevitt Chair in Information Systems, Professor of Managment Information Systems, and Director of the Information Systems Program at Le Moyne College, Syracuse, New York; she is also a Research Professor of Industrial and Systems Engineering at Rensselaer Polytechnic Institute in Troy, New York.
 A member of the American Bureau of Shipping, she is a Lifetime National Associate of the National Academies/National Research Council.
-From 2008-2010, she served as vice chair of the National Academies' policy study for the National Oceanic and Atmospheric Administration (NOAA) assessing the nation's tsunami readiness (National Academies, 2011a).
-From 2008-2011, she chaired the National Academies' study examining the Future of Naval Engineering in the 21st Century for the U.S. Navy's Office of Naval Research (National Academies, 2011b).
+From 2012-2014, she chaired the National Academies' study on Arctic Oil Spill Response for the American Petroleum Institute, the Arctic Research Commission, the Bureau of Ocean Energy and Management, the Bureau of Safety and Environmental Enforcement, the U.S. Coast Guard, the National Oceanic and Atmospheric Administration (NOAA), and the Marine Mammals Commission.
+From 2008-2010, she served as vice chair of the National Academies' policy study for NOAA assessing the nation's tsunami readiness (National Academies, 2011a), and from 2008-2011, she chaired the National Academies' study examining the Future of Naval Engineering in the 21st Century for the U.S. Navy's Office of Naval Research (National Academies, 2011b).

 In 2011, Dr. Grabowski completed an 8-year industry-academia-government research project evaluating safety culture in marine operations and developing leading indicators of maritime safety performance for the American Bureau of Shipping, the U.S. Coast Guard, Exxon Shipping Company (SeaRiver), Overseas Shipholding Group and Maersk, Inc. The results of that research identified a series of key performance indicators and safety culture improvements adopted by the industry participants and heralded at the October 2011 Coast Guard senior leadership 'Missions' conference.
 The project also developed a series of marine industry safety culture survey instruments, and benchmarked results with aviation, medicine, nuclear power and chemical process plant data sets.